 McCool went 0-3 in 18 Cardinals games with a 6.23 ERA.
 He also spent the majority of 1970 in Triple-A with the Tulsa team.
 He was traded to Boston Red Sox in October 1970.
 The Boston Red Sox traded McCool to the Kansas City Royals the following day.
 He split 1971’s season between Triple-A Portland, Omaha and the Boston Red Sox.
 He went 1-1 in 23 games with a 3.66 ERA.
 After the season, he retired and never returned to the majors.

 McCool retired from baseball and worked as a sports director at WKEF-TV, Dayton, from 1972 to 1974.
 He then entered the steel industry for 31 years.
 McCool and his wife, an elementary school teacher, moved to Summerfield, Florida, in 2005.
-He was married to his wife for 47 years, and they had three children, Megan, Andy, and Angelie.
+He married his wife for 47 years, and they had three children, Megan, Andy, and Angelie.
 McCool was diagnosed with hypertension in his 20s after a long battle against heart disease.
 McCool had triple bypass heart surgery at 45.
 The heart condition caused him to die in Summerfield on June 8, 2014.